datastring/forgetful-notes/content/_index.md

 ## What is a Digital Garden?

-A digital garden is a combination of an **online notebook** and a **personal Wiki**, where digital gardeners write in small, unfinished pieces, also known as [[notes/Atomic Notes|atomic notes]], and share these _seeds of thought_ to be cultivated in public.
+A digital garden is a combination of an **online notebook** and a **personal Wiki**, where digital gardeners write in small, unfinished pieces, also known as [[notes/atomic notes|atomic notes]], and share these _seeds of thought_ to be cultivated in public.
 Digital gardens are curated and evolve over time, sometimes growing wildly and sometimes getting pruned.

 The phrase "digital garden" comes up _often_ while browsing these notes.
 Surely I overuse it.
 That said, I still like it.
 It more closely describes what I envision this website to be: a carefully curated garden of digital notes.
 Having a reliable system on which to dump raw information is extremely useful.
 The idea of [[content/notes/Sweep Your Mind|sweeping]] one's mind is helpful to rid yourself of distractions from incorrectly prioritized tasks.

 Networked thinking can happen at many levels.
 A digital garden is a scalable way to transform seeds of information into original work and to go from collector to creator.
-A place where little changes accumulate and transform thoughts and ideas. [[notes/Continuous Care|Continuous care]].
+A place where little changes accumulate and transform thoughts and ideas. [[notes/continuous care|Continuous care]].
 [Continuous care](notes/Continuous Care) in creating and maintaining a digital garden eventually yields fruits. (pun intended)

 Gardens are _explorable_ rather than structured as a strictly linear stream of posts.
 They grow _slowly_ over time, rather than creating *"finished"* work that you never touch again.
 You revise, update, and change your ideas as they develop.